 “Yes sir, good to hear from you.”

 “You as well.
 Mike, I’ll get right to the point.
-I wanted to be the first to let you know that we’ve narrowed down the applicants for the principal trumpet spot to five, and I’m pleased to tell you that you are in.”
+I wanted to let you know that we’ve narrowed down the applicants for the principal trumpet spot to five, and I’m pleased to tell you that you are in.”

-Silently but enthusiastically fist pumping and victory dancing, Mike did his best to respond professionally.
+Fist pumping and victory dancing in silence, Mike did his best to remain professional.
 “That’s awesome news.
 This opportunity means the world to me.
-Thank you very much.”
+Thank you so much.”

 “Well, you earned it.
 Rest up, and practice hard this week.
 The audition this Friday will be in front of a live panel consisting of the concertmaster, one guest panelist, and myself.
 We will let you know who that guest panelist will be once we confirm their availability, as well as your specific audition time.
 Also, be prepared for a short interview with some personnel situations you might encounter in the principal job.
 Now, any questions I can answer for you?”